solangegueiros/rsk-plant-box/README.md

 ### Migrate the smart contract

-We will do it running the below commands directly in the terminal, without using the truffle console, this is to show you an alternative.
+We will do it running the below commands directly in the terminal, without using the Truffle console, to show you this alternative.

 On any of the networks, run this commands in a terminal (not in Truffle console).
-To use Testnet or Mainnet, you need to define it using the parameter `-- network`:
+To use Testnet or Mainnet, you need to specify this using the parameter `-- network`:

 ```shell
 truffle migrate --network testnet
 ```

-The migrate process in a real blockchain takes some time, because Truffle create some transactions which need to be mined in the blockchain.
+The migrate process in a real blockchain takes more time, because Truffle creates some transactions which need to be mined on the blockchain.

-### View the contract in the Testnet explorer
+### View the deployed contract in the Testnet explorer

 You can copy the contract address and view it in the [Testnet explorer](https://explorer.testnet.rsk.co/).